About Dayara Bugyal Trek

 The total distance between Delhi and Dayara Bugyal is 445 km.
 Out of this distance, 433 km is covered by transport.
-Only the remaining distance of 12 km is covered by trek.
+Only the remaining distance of 12 km is covered by the trek.

 Dayara Bugyal, in Uttarkashi district, is one of the most accessible hiking sites.
 This beautiful emerald green cruising altitude meadow may be reached after about 9 kilometres of walking from Barsu Village.
 Uttarkashi is 45 kilometres away from Barsu village.

 - By Road- The distance between Delhi and Barsu is 440 km and can be covered in around 12 hours by road.
 You can also reach Dehradun by train and then drive to Barsu from Dehradun.
-The distance between Dehradun and Barsu is 186 km and can be covered in 6 hours 30 minutes.
+The distance between Dehradun and Barsu is 186 km and can be covered in 6 hours and 30 minutes.

-Best time to visit Dayara Bugyal Trek
+The best time to visit Dayara Bugyal Trek

 The best time to visit Dayara Bugyal is during the months between May and November.